Priory opens first Wellbeing Centre in City of London

 - Enable practical steps to be taken by employers

-Priory Wellbeing Centre Fenchurch will employ more than 15 consultant psychiatrists, clinical psychologists, counselling psychologists, and Cognitive Behavioural Therapists who have expertise in treating a wide variety of conditions.
+Priory Wellbeing Centre Fenchurch Street will employ more than 15 consultant psychiatrists, clinical psychologists, counselling psychologists, and cognitive behavioural therapists who have expertise in treating a wide variety of conditions.
 The centre will offer treatment and flexibility that suits busy people’s lives.